The Man Who Blew The Door Off The Microbial World

 It was a bona fide eureka moment, and one whose importance is hard to overstate.
 Pace had finally given biologists a way of studying the “uncultured majority”— the microbes that refuse to grow in laboratories.
 You didn’t need to grow them, or even to see them.
 You could just pull their RNA, or their DNA, right out of the environment, sequence the lot, and work out who was where.
 “We took our bucket up to Yellowstone and did it,” he says.
 “It’s a still, beautiful, and lethal place.
 I told the students: Don’t fall in.”

 From Octopus Spring, Pace and his team identified two bacteria and an archaeon—all new to science.
 Their results, published in 1984, marked the first time that anyone had discovered an organism from its molecules alone.
 Several years later, Pace and his student Ed DeLong analyzed samples of plankton that they had fished out of the Pacific Ocean.
-Again they found a community of unknown bacteria—15 new species, of which two were totally unrelated to any known group.
+Again they found a community of unknown bacteria—15 new species, of which two were only distantly related to any known group.

 At the time, all known bacteria fit into a dozen major groups, or phyla.
 By 1998, that number had blossomed to around 40.
 When I spoke to Pace in the summer of 2015, he told me that we were up to 100.
 A month later, Jill Banfield from the University of California, Berkeley announced the discovery of around 35 more.
 Most of these groups have never been cultured before.
 Most have never been seen under a microscope.
 Their existence is known solely because of their genes.
 Slowly but surely, microbiologists have started to fill out the branches, twigs, and leaves of the microbial tree of life.